6a6aadnan/KMeans-Clustering-for-Retail-Store-Customers/README.md

 ## Results

 The output of this project will include visualizations showing the clusters formed based on annual income and spending score.
 It will help in identifying distinct customer segments that can be used for targeted marketing strategies.

-## Acknowledgments

-The project is for educational purposes and was created as part of @Prodigy_Infotech Internship

-Feel free to explore, modify, or expand upon this project!

-If you have any questions, suggestions, or feedback, please feel free to email me at jagannathsjadhav53@gmail.com